The Friends of Hackney Library are fortunate to have the sponsorship of the following; many thanks for their support!

 And his novels continue to explore these contentious themes, including endangered species, logging, wind farms, green technology, hunting, and more.
 Yet in an August 30, 2012 interview with Nichole L. Ballard in the Rawlins Times, Box says that his novels "aren't agenda books.
 They aren't written to pound home a point of view.
 They are more to expose both sides of a controversial issue and let the reader come down where they will.
 In my view, because Wyoming has so many cutting-edge environmental, energy and cultural issues, I think to write about it--well it's important to include all that. . . .
 I believe that no matter what, the genre [fiction] should be more about something besides simply a whodunit."

-We hope you will join us for what is sure to be a fascinating evening!
+We hope you will join us for what is sure to be a fascinating evening with a master storyteller!